robert-westenberger/knowledgebase/mocks-requirements.md

 * A "grab" cursor (in windows, its a little hand).
 * A "grab" cursor that is actually grabbing ( so a clutched hand)
 * The same 4/5 mocks as above, but in a mobile view.
+* All the icons should have a "selected" state, for when the user clicks on it.
+## Other notes
+https://copy.sh/v86/?profile=windows95 can be used for a reminder of what windows 95 actually looks / behaves like.